ioPush/ioPush-server/README.md

  * Login with user 123

 ## Why this software and what it should do
 It is a part of my home automation system.
-I previoulsy used Twitter to keep record of warning/errors but it lacks some functionnalities, and since few months notifications does not works well on my phone.
+I previoulsy used Twitter as a logbook of warning/errors but it lacks some functionnalities, and since few months notifications does not works well on my phone.

 So the it should be able to:
  * Keep record of events - Done